Technical SEO

 The tricky part is that there's no definitive timeline for when Google might decide to treat a 302 redirect as a 301 redirect.

-It could be a matter of days, weeks, or even months, and in some cases, Google might treat a 302 redirect as a 301 redirect right from the start.
+It could be a matter of days, weeks, or even months, and in some cases, Google might treat a 302 as a 301 right from the start.

 To determine how Google is interpreting a particular 302 redirect, you can use Google's URL Inspection tool in the Search Console.

 By inputting the redirected URL, you can check whether it's still indexed by Google.
-If the URL is not found on Google, it means Google is treating the redirect as a 301.
+If the URL is not found on Google, it means Google is treating it as a 301.
 If it's still on Google, the redirect is treated as a 302.

 It's important to check the date of the last crawl when using the URL Inspection tool.
 If the redirect was implemented after the last crawl date, you may need to request a reindexing and check back at a later time.